Ztoc/LiveSearch_JS-HTMl-CSS/README.md

 Please note: No dependencies (in any type js/css/img) are allowed and you code should be only in JavaScript,<br/> and your application (index.html file) should work by just openning it in Chrome or Firefox.<br/>

-- Search for title, return title (or something like that)
+- Search for title, return title
 - Display partial search results in a list beneath the search field (Auto complete)
 - Display the selected results in an editable list beneath the search component

-  - Selected search result should be saved with date/time stamp (as a search history)
+  - Selected search result should be saved with date/time stamp like in the picture (as a search history)
   - User should be able to delete a result from the list or delete the entire list.